-We hope that all our members like the new style, which we are planning to develop further over the next few months with more members information in a private area, a short film from Hollywoodand extra Photo Galleries.
+We hope that all our members like the new style, which we are planning to develop further over the next few months with more members information in a private area, a short film from Hollywood and extra Photo Galleries.

 For me, it has been a pleasure to be part of the team who have worked on the website project, but most of the hard work has been done by three others.

-and many long hours sorting and editing content & images, creating slideshows, new information and designing the site map.
-Tim and Fiona, from Purple Pelican Designs have also worked extremely hard on the IT side, from design to providing us with a wonderful new private Members Area.
+and many long hours sorting and editing content & images, creating slideshows, new information and designing the overall creative style and site map.
+Tim and Fiona, from Purple Pelican Designs have also worked extremely hard on the IT side, from template design to providing us with a wonderful new private Members Area.
 All three have worked together to create a very attractive new Website.

 Enjoy it and we look forward to your feedback!